-When the Industrial Revolution took hold, Nottingham was transformed into a darkening dystopia of poverty-ridden slums and harsh factories with very little pay.
+When the Industrial Revolution took hold, Nottingham was transformed into a darkening dystopia of poverty-ridden slums and harsh factories with extraordinarily little pay.

 The Luddites fought back, selectively smashing industrial machinery in the mills and factories to defend their livelihoods.
 In 1831, rioters caused havoc in the streets of Nottingham and finally they torched the Castle following the Duke of Newcastle’s vote against extending the right to vote.

-The charred remains were left for half a century before creativity blossomed, and an art gallery rose from the ashes.
-The Castle was rebuilt in its current form and reopened as the first municipal art gallery outside London for all the people of Nottingham to enjoy.
+The ruined and burnt remains were abandoned for around half a century before creativity blossomed, and an art gallery rose from the ashes.
+Nottingham Castle was then rebuilt in its present form and was reopened as the first public art gallery outside London for the people of Nottingham to enjoy.

 Nottingham Castle Caves

-The tours take 25 minutes and are recommended to be booked in advance with Nottingham Castle.
-The tour takes 15 people per tour.
-The ground can be uneven at times and the steps are worn with age so caution is advised.
+The tour takes fifteen people per tour.
+The ground can be uneven at times and the steps are worn with age, so caution is advised.

 These are full of history, creepy dungeons, tales of murderous plots and folklore.
-Soon to be added to the tour is the infamous, Mortimer’s hole.
+Recently added to the tour is the infamous, Mortimer’s hole.

-There are caves throughout the city where people actually lived and worked many years ago.
+There are caves throughout the city where people lived and worked many years ago.

 Robin Hood Adventures in Medieval Nottingham

-Set behind the screens there’s more to discover with archery games with a longbow using only virtual arrows and lessons in using a Quarterstaff.
+Set behind the screens there is more to discover with archery games with a longbow using only virtual arrows and lessons in using a Quarterstaff.